-The NIH Working Group on Women in Biomedical Careers was created in 2007 in response to the National Academies report, Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering, which called for broad, innovative action to overcome institutional and environmental barriers to advancement at all career stages for women.
+In 2006, the pre-publication of the National Academies report, Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering, found women in the biomedical sciences face institutional and environmental barriers to advancement at all career stages.
+The report called for broad, innovative action from universities, professional societies, and government funding agencies to overcome institutional and environmental barriers to advancement at all career stages for women.

 As a response to the report, then-NIH Director Elias A. Zerhouni, M.D., established the NIH Working Group on Women in Biomedical Careers in January 2007.
 He and others at NIH recognized that as one of the leaders in the biomedical community, NIH has an important role to play in removing barriers to success.
 Dr. Zerhouni and Dr. Vivian W. Pinn, then Director of the Office of Research on Women’s Health, served as the group’s first co-chairs.
 Initial efforts included national workshops on mentoring and the 2008 publication of Best Practices for Sustaining Career Success.

 Visit the Women in Science website to learn more about the WgWBC and its members, and watch the Pearls of Wisdom.